Deciphering the NFT phenomenon

 - NFTs are used to sell virtual real estate.

-- NFTs can be bought, sold or traded on marketplaces.
+- NFTs can be bought, sold, or traded on marketplaces.

-How do I create an NFT?
+How to create an NFT?

 Before creating your NFT, start by creating your Ethereum address and digital wallet.